 DRI Schenectady is very focused on increasing visitations to Mohawk Harbor, already the leading tourist destination in the Capital Region.
 With support of DRI funding, the team behind development of the existing Harbor site – the Galesi Group, Metroplex and Rivers Casino & Resort are planning the next phase of the development project.
 The concept is a 100,000 square foot development to be located between the existing casino and marina on land that borders the riverfront.
 The development would feature a mix of retail and entertainment tenants.
 The project is research and data driven.

-After two decades of truly revitalizing our “real” Downtown, and with fill-in and refinement projects readily apparent there and proposed for that part of our City, Metroplex and City Hall seem again to be abandoning sound planning principles and denying human nature to come to the aid of what I call the Galesi-Casino Gang.
+After two decades of actual revitalization of our “real” Downtown, and with fill-in and refinement projects readily apparent and proposed for that part of our City, Metroplex and City Hall seem again to be abandoning sound planning principles and denying human nature to come to the aid of what I call the Galesi-Casino Gang.

 Successful downtowns in small and medium-size cities are compact, with much to do and attract the eye within “walking distance”.
 As a Brookings Institute study states (at 13), “Walkable urbanism starts with urban entertainment venues and retail that are within walking distance of one another.”
 As a Wisconsin University article puts it: Communities with successful downtowns “have an expansive list of attractions and amenities that serve as pedestrian traffic generators.
 All are within walking distance of each other, creating tight and effective traffic generating zones.”
 They are, of course, echoing the advice of the legendary Jane Jacobs in her article “Downtown is for People.”